zdt227/OoS-Invoice-Project/README.md

 There is a lot of spaghetti code at this moment, but the core functionality is being built.

 Completed Tasks:
-* Create an object to hold invoice objects
+* Create an object to represent invoices and their parameters
 * Create an array which can hold the invoices
 * Transfer contents of invoice array into an excel spreadsheet and properly format parameters
 * Implement Google Document API to access invoice processser for sysco branded invoices